EarthObservation/shub_cloudless/README.md

 # shub_cloudless
  Sentinel Hub configuration for downloading cloudless images from selcted extents in a selected time frame

+ > *PROBLEM:* with accessing server for Landsat data.
+ >
+ > *SOLUTION:* Install `sentinelhub` package using pip, anaconda does not have the latest version!

 ## Data Collections